mohitkhedkar/Cpp-Mini-Projects/CONTRIBUTING.md

-# Contributing to [Project Name]
+# Contributing to C++ Mini Projects

-Thank you for considering contributing to our project!
-We welcome your help to make our project better.
+Thank you for considering contributing to this project!
+We welcome your help to make the project better.

+## Working on issues

+- Comment on issues you want to work on and it will be assigned to you.
+- Pull requests will be accepted even if you are not assigned to an issue but it is preferred you comment on the issue first.

 ## How to Contribute